beyarkay/masters-thesis/src/05_results.md

 \begin{figure}[!ht]
     \centering
     \makebox[\textwidth][c]{\includegraphics{src/imgs/graphs/05_51hffnn,x=nlayers,y=f1,h=nlayers,c=majmin}}
-    \caption[short caption todo]{The number of layer of the majority and minority classifiers for all 51-class HFFNNs against performance metrics.
+    \caption[51-class HFFNNs number of layers]{The number of layers of the majority and minority classifiers for
+    all 51-class HFFNNs against performance metrics.
 The top row shows the
     $F_1$-score organised based on the number of layers in the majority (left) and minority (right) classifiers.
 In these plots, the colour of each point